List of 2014 FIFA World Cup controversies: Brazil vs Netherlands

-In the second minute of the third-place play-off, Thiago Silva pulled down Arjen Robben as he ran into Júlio César's box with the ball for a clear goal-scoring opportunity.
+In the second minute of the match for third place, Thiago Silva pulled down Arjen Robben as he ran into Júlio César's box with the ball for a clear goal-scoring opportunity.
 Under IFAB laws, Silva ought to have been shown a red card, but he was shown a yellow card instead by the Algerian referee Djamel Haimoudi.
 The referee called for a penalty, while the foul happened outside the box, which was eventually scored by Robin van Persie.
 The Netherlands' second goal in the 16th minute was later shown to be offside, which was ignored by the referees.
 Haimoudi had another controversial call in the 67th minute when he showed Brazilian midfielder Oscar a yellow card for diving, the only such instance in this tournament when replays showed that he was taken down in the box by opponent Daley Blind.

 Germany vs Argentina

 In the second half of the final, German goalkeeper Manuel Neuer collided with Gonzalo Higuaín in mid-air while trying to punch the ball out inside the penalty box.
 Referee Nicola Rizzoli decided against the call for a penalty kick, and concluded that Gonzalo Higuain had fouled Neuer, so he gave Germany a free-kick.
 Some people felt Neuer should have been shown a red card and Argentina awarded a penalty.